Lauraems1/busstopinganimated.github.io/README.md

-# busstopinganimated
+# Bus stoping animated
-## Bus stops from MIT to Harvard.
+#### Exercise: This exercise shows how a marker moves through bus stops from MIT to Harvard.
+The marker moves from one stop to another after certain quantity of seconds.
-This exercise shows how a marker moves through bus stops from MIT to Harvard.
+##### License: This exercise may be linked to an MIT license.
 <img src= "Map.png" width='300'/>